CircleCI-Public/cimg-php/README.md

       - run: go version
 ```

-In the above example, the CircleCI Go Docker image is used for the primary container.
+In the above example, the CircleCI PHP Docker image is used for the primary container.
 More specifically, the tag `7.3` is used meaning the version of PHP will be PHP v7.3.11.
 You can now use PHP within the steps for this job.